 The Norman Parathyroid Center is located in Tampa, Florida where hyperparathyroidism is the only disease we treat.
-We perform about 3,350 parathyroid operations annually (about 70 per week) with a cure rate over 99% via an operation that typically lasts between 14 and 23 minutes (19 minutes average) to evaluate all four parathyroid glands.
-Virtually 100% of our patients go home within 2 hours of their parathyroid surgery.
+We perform about 3,600 parathyroid operations annually (about 75 per week) with a cure rate over 99% via an operation that typically lasts between 15 and 23 minutes (under 20 minutes average) to evaluate all four parathyroid glands.
+Virtually all of our patients go home within 2 hours of their parathyroid surgery.
 We strive to treat every patient like a family member and provide the most informative and timely feedback to referring doctors.
 We are the only doctors in the world that treat parathyroid disease exclusively.
-Parathyroid surgery -- specifically MINI-parathyroid surgery is all we do--and we do this same mini-operation on everybody, even those with negative scans--because we evaluate all four glands in all patients.
+Parathyroid surgery -- specifically MINI-parathyroid surgery is all we do--and we do this same mini-operation on everybody, even those with negative scans--because we evaluate all four glands in virtually all patients.

 We operate out of the Parathyroid Center at Tampa General Hospital, a beautiful new facility built in 2009 for our practice.
 The Parathyroid Center is a self-contained, advanced surgical center on the top floor of one of America's largest hospitals.
 We have been awarded the "Best Hospitals in America" by US News and World Reports in "Endocrinology" and "Head and Neck Surgery" for the past 8 years, recognizing our expertise in the field of parathyroid surgery.
 US News also ranks our surgeons within the top 1% of all surgeons in the US.
 Our hospital was chosen as the #1 hospital in Florida for 2012-13.
 Within the Parathyroid Center we have our own operating rooms which are used for parathyroid surgery only.
 The staff of the Parathyroid Center is dedicated to our patients only, thus each staff member has taken care of thousands of patients with hyperparathyroidism.
 The Parathyroid Center is so nice, our patients call it the "Parathyroid Palace".